 Bone material from a donor cadaver can also be used if the patient prefers not to have bone removed from elsewhere on his or her own body for the graft.

-If this treatment is indeed required prior to implant placement, there is no need to go to a surgical specialist elsewhere, as the dentists at Newton Dental Group are specially trained in this advanced procedure.
+If this treatment is indeed required before implant placement, there is no need to go to a surgical specialist elsewhere, as the dentists at Newton Dental Group are specially trained in this advanced procedure.
 The advantage is that all is done in one place – with a dentist that you are already comfortable with, from start to finish.
 No need to hop around from one specialist to another.

 Patients need sufficient time to recover from this initial oral surgery in Surrey, as the grafted bone material assimilates into the existing bone.
 That process takes at least six months in most patients.
 If you must undergo a bone graft before your dental implants can be placed, you should be prepared for an extended treatment timeline.